benzenwen/benzenwen.github.io/_posts/2015-01-28-file-vault-2-master-key.md

 was enough to satisfy me.
 Besides, the drive's performance degraded so much that I couldn't confirm erasure the file.
 Of course I didn't give out the passphrase nor the recovery key to the drive vendor.
-Still, deleting that file with over adds an extra step that an attacker would need to surmount.
+Still, deleting that file adds an extra step of circumventing the SSD controller that an attacker would need to surmount.

 So to render a File Vault 2 encrypted disk challenging to recover: